mcmah309/containeryard/README.md

 ### Cache Busting

-`yard build --with-cache-busting` transforms the generated Containerfile so that a cache busting argument is inserted between each module -
+`yard build --with-cache-busting` transforms the generated Containerfile so that a cache-busting argument is inserted before each module fragment:

 ```dockerfile
 ARG CACHE_BUST_<MODULE_NAME>=1